Ranking influential nodes in networks from partial information: Results

+We further corroborate this observation by studying a class of network transformations (\emph{Maslov-Sneppen} \cite{maslovsneppen1,maslovsneppen2}) that preserve the degree sequence while drastically altering the topology, and we show that indeed the Katz centrality of nodes is preserved in the not-too-sparse regime.

+It is interesting to compare the rank-$1$ approximation $G(\hat A)$ for the resolvent $G(A)$ in \eqref{approxResolvent} with an alternative approach, which is possibly the simplest approximation/reconstruction scheme one could adopt.
+The resolvent $G(A)$ can be formally expanded in a power series as

-we find that it encodes an (infinite) sum of contributions.
-The first contribution - once inserted back into Eq. \eqref{MB2} - accounts for the direct increase in output of all sectors that is necessary to meet the increase in final demand.
+which admits an interesting interpretation e.g., in the economical context: the first contribution accounts for the direct increase in output of all industrial sectors that is necessary to meet an increase in final demand.
 The second contribution accounts for the increase in output that is needed to meet the increment in input required by all sectors to meet the increase in final demand.
 This chain of $k$-th order effects is encoded in the $k$-th term of the expansion, and unravels the technological interdependence of the productive system within an economy.
-The same logic can clearly be applied with minimal changes to any context/organization whose production/consumption dynamics follows Eq. \eqref{MB}.

-In both illustrative examples above, the matrix $A$ encoding interactions in an open system is naturally non-negative and \emph{sub-stochastic}, i.e. $0\leq \sum_j A_{ij}=z_i\leq 1$: a fraction $1-z_i\geq 0$ of the biomass/energy of species $i$ in an open ecosystem is typically returned to the environment as detritus or dispersed heat, and similarly in an open economy part of the production of a sector is absorbed by external entities (e.g. households, government etc.) rather than being re-used by other sectors to operate.

-Interestingly, the simple ``energy/mass balance" equation \eqref{MB} for a sub-stochastic matrix $A$ routinely surfaces across the most diverse disciplines in science beyond economics and ecology, including computer and social sciences, chemistry and chemical engineering \cite{chemistry}, as well as material flow analysis and processes design complexity \cite{design1,design2,design3}.
+The crudest approximation to the resolvent consists in truncating the above expansion at a given finite order.
+As we show in the Supplementary Information, however, these approximations do not reproduce the influence rankings as accurately as our approximate formula Eq. \eqref{eq:dominance}.

+In the next section, we spell out in more detail a few commonly used incarnations of the influence relation \eqref{eq:dominanceA}, before putting the approximate formula \eqref{eq:dominance} to the test on synthetic and empirical networks.